MUKESHSIHAG/time_machine/README.md

 >**This terminal made only for linux(ubuntu)**

 [pro.py] file contains all code of virtual terminal.</br>
-Fork this repo and, to see terminal in action, open your terminal and go to correct folder
+Fork this repo and, to see terminal in action, open your terminal and go to correct folder </br>
+Currently this supports only python3 make sure python3 is installed
->**type: python pro.py**
+>**type: python3 pro.py**

 **PVERSE** will open with new theme (means some color of your terminal will change)